svikashk/docs/guide/progress-views.md

 ---

-**Grid View:** The Grid view is helpful when you just want to see all the features being worked on in the project.
+**Grid View:** The Grid view is helpful when you just want to see all the features being worked on in the squad.

 ![Progress of Features as a Grid in Zepel](/guide/assets/uploads/zepel-progress-grid.png "Feature Progress as a Grid")